jingmainacc/Voice-Activated-Light/README.md

 <h1>AI/ML Trained Voice Activated Light</h1>

- ### [MyAlexa Website Deployed in HuggingFace]
 <h2>Description</h2>
 Developed a voice-controlled light system that responds to voice commands to turn a light on or off.
-Created an interactive system that recognizes specific keywords to control lighting.
-Successfully deployed a system that accurately detected keywords and controlled the light, demonstrating effective training and development of a machine learning model for practical audio processing applications
+Created an interactive system that recognizes specific keywords, including "on," "off," "silence," and "unknown," to control lighting.
+Successfully trained, validated, and deployed a machine learning model for keyword detection, achieving accurate recognition of these commands.
+The system was rigorously tested through a comprehensive training and validation process, ensuring robust performance in real-world scenarios.
+This project demonstrates effective development and application of audio processing and machine learning techniques in practical settings

 <br />